everx-labs/TVM-linker/README.md

 Here `source-code-name` - a name of tvm asm source file, `entry-point` - a name of the contract's entry point.
 It must be located in `source-code-name` file.
 Generates `address.tvc` file, where address is a hash from initial data and code of the contract.

+To generate a new keypair and put the public key to the contract, call:

+	tvm_linker source-code-name --genkey key_file

+where `key_file` - a name of the file to store public and private keys.
+The linker will generate 2 files: `key_file.pub` for public key and `key_file` for private key.

+To load existing keypair, call:

+	tvm_linker source-code-name --setkey key_file

 ### 2) Decoding of boc messages, prepared somewhere else.
 To use this method, call